If you have to buy it, get the best deal!

 The free shipping minimum is usually $50.
 It does reduce at times to $25 or $35, but shipping is $5.95 if you dip below.
 Paying for shipping always negates some of the deal, so I suggest shopping in store when you are not going over the minimum.
 Free Shipping is calculated after discounts are applied, so you must go over $50 before tax.
 Gift With purchase minimums are calculated before discounts.
 If you have a $60 GWP in your cart, and a discount that takes $10 off, you only need to spend $50 to get that offer.

 Ulta launched a new credit card.
-It is important to note it is not a store credit card.
-This is an official MasterCard, so it will work at any place accepting MasterCard.
+It is important to note there are added perks to selecting the MasterCard over the store credit card.
+A chart comparing the two is below.
+The official MasterCard will work at any place accepting MasterCard.
 Something would be amiss to mention Ulta Deals without bringing this up, but I’m not going to get it.
 While this is a fabulous card, I just have too many cards to justify picking up another one.
 If you decide to pick this up, you get a 20% discount when you open the card.
 There is no annual fee.
 Every $1 spent at Ulta earns a bonus point, and there is a 500 bonus point offer for spending $500 in the first 3 months.
 Outside purchases even get a point for every $3 spent.
 If you redeemed at 2000 points for $125, it would take $6000 spent outside to cash that out.
 That actually equates to 2.083% back (but only if you redeem at 2000 points).
 The in store rate is 6.25% back.
 This only includes the bonus point, because you’d get the other points for shopping whether you had the card or not.
 In other words, this is a very rewarding credit card!

 Now, that I’ve covered everything I can think of, this is a reminder to become an UltaMate Rewards Member.
 This is a referral link for $10 off your first purchase.
 Remember to check all Ulta offers before placing an online order, because there are always general or brand specific offers that are not targeted.
 Follow the steps I’ve mentioned, and you could be a deal staking master in no time.
 This article is not going anywhere, so you can always refer back to it to freshen up on any topic that gets fuzzy.
 See all Ulta articles and articles on getting the best deal.
 View my main page for the guide map to the site and deeper deal exploration.